frontenddogma/upgrade-your-html/manuscript/intro.md

 HTML is so important, yet so easy.
 Everyone writes HTML, and everyone says they can write HTML.
 They don’t just mean they’re able to write HTML, but that they write _good_ HTML, where “good” means “high quality.”

-That would be great news, because writing good HTML is actually [more important](https://meiert.com/en/blog/rules-for-html/) than writing good CSS or good JavaScript.
+That would be great news, because writing good HTML is [more important](https://meiert.com/en/blog/rules-for-html/) than writing good CSS or good JavaScript.
 This is at least the view of [the first paradigm of web development](https://meiert.com/en/blog/two-paradigms/).
 This paradigm sees a benefit in separating concerns, and assumes, as the end goal, a large code base of many HTML templates and files with very few style sheets and scripts.

 The problem is not that there’s also a new paradigm, in which components may include HTML and CSS and JavaScript (or ECMAScript, if we want to adjust terminology).
 It’s that _not_ everyone writes good HTML.
 That has many reasons.